ROCm/rocWMMA/docs/installation.rst

 ==============

 This document provides instructions for installing and configuring the rocWMMA library.
-The quickest way to install is using prebuilt packages.
+The quickest way to install is using prebuilt packages that are released with ROCm.
 Alternatively, there are instructions to build from source.

-Available packages are:
+Available ROCm packages are:

 * rocwmma-dev (sources files for development).
 * rocwmma-samples (sample executables).